 Willow Hill School is obligated by DESE to inform parents of this policy and regulation.
+The current student profile for the past 10 to 15 years has not required the use of this policy.
 Massachusetts General Law, 603 CMR 46.00 ensures that every student participating in an approved special education private school is protected from unreasonable use of physical restraint.
 Willow Hill School complies with the regulations to the extent required by law during school hours and during all school-sponsored events and activities, on and off school property.